 Every state is different in terms of the breakdown of private vs. public land.
 Northern and western states tend to have far more public land available, while southern and eastern states are heavily privatized.

 When you start your search to find hunting land, don’t immediately dismiss private land just because you don’t currently own any yourself.
 Maybe you can afford to buy a hunting property?
 Some hunting properties can be surprisingly cheap.
 They probably won’t be great and will take some elbow grease to turn them around, but land can be affordable if you shop smart and have some budget for it.

 But if that’s just not in the cards, there are also some private land owners that will allow you to hunt on their property as long as you follow their rules and are generally a good human being.
 Yes, it really does come down to that.
 If you can show them that you respect their property as much as they do, you can often win them over.
 You may be able to lease it for a cash payment or simply pay them by helping out with some chores.
 But we’re going to mostly focus on public hunting land here.

 Finding New Hunting Land

 I grew up hunting exclusively on public land (mostly county land and some state lands).
-I’ll admit that it was in northern Minnesota there is still a lot of hunting areas near me that I can explore without running into other hunters.
+I’ll admit that it was in northern Minnesota where there are a lot of hunting areas near me that I can explore without running into other hunters.
 But I’ve used the approach below to find new hunting lands across the state.
 You can start by simply searching for “public hunting land near me,” “public land near me,” “state hunting land near me,” or some variant into your search browser.
 You can also check out the NSSF Where to Hunt page, which has a list of state agency sites with public land information.
 This will often bring up a good list.
 But sometimes, you want to look deeper.